jteng2/CSE-403-RecipeCart/README.md

 database: databases of of our recipe, user, ingredient information
 reports: weekly updates on each collaboraters' progress and goals
 bug-tracking: Stores a file that keeps track of all our bugs

+# Functional Use Case
+- Currently, our only use case that is operational a user searching for a recipe.